oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 Thus, apart from letters n and s, all letters are in alphabetical ordering.
 This is for the names only.
-The actions and objects can use all available letters.
+The actions and objects can use all available letters. e.g. Sandra Bullock SPlits OBelisk, encodes 02.

-For example, the actor Sandra Bullock SPlits OBelisk, encodes 02.
-The word "obelisk" encodes 02 because it's linked to Sandra Bullock and it's in a 2 digit naming convention (same for the word splits).
-If we were using a 3 digit naming convention, and the word had not already been assigned, it could encode 3 digits!

 I've chosen actions and objects that are different from each other, easy to visualize and memorable to me, rather than trying to constrain them to indicate something about the person